By Judy A. Teaford and Tina L. Hanlon

 Seymour, Tres.
 Hunting the White Cow.
 Illus.
 Wendy Anderson Halperin.
 New York: Orchard, 1993.
 A young girls tells about her southern Kentucky family's search for their missing cow.
 The story is a little like a cumulative nursery rhyme or folktale as the girl's father recruits an increasing number of men to help him every time the cow is spotted in a different place.
 The men tell the narrator she can't go along and they will only be gone a short time, but their prediction of the time required increases with each attempt, and they return home plagued by increasing stickers, smudges, and pains.
 Their refrain after each failure refers to the cow as "one smart dude," "smartest cow in the county," and one that "always had a pretty calf."
 Even Papaw, the greatest cow-caller in the region, can't catch the cow.
 The narrator goes off by herself and gently gets the cow on a rope, but loses their battle of wills when she falls asleep and the cow breaks the rope.
 Remaining hopeful at the end, she learns cow-calling from Papaw.
 The pencil and watercolor illustrations in soft colors and a delicate style depict hilly farm landscapes, a mid-twentieth-century home, and a country store.
 Text boxes are nestled between the main scenes in each double-page spread and smaller panels across the bottom depicting specific details from the story.

 Seymour, Tres.
 We Played Marbles.
 Illus.
 Dan Andreasen.
-New York: Orchard Books, 1998."When friends playing on a Civil War battlefield begin to imitate what happened there, Papaw asks them to quit because he knows a better game."
+Orchard Books, 1998.
+"When friends playing on a Civil War battlefield begin to imitate what happened there, Papaw asks them to quit because he knows a better game."

 Shelby, Anne.
 Homeplace.
 Illus.
 Wendy Anderson Halperin.
-New York: Orchard, 1995.
-A Richard Jackson book.
+Orchard, 1995.
+A Richard Jackson Book.
 "A grandmother and grandchild trace their family history."

 Shelby, Anne.
 We Keep a Store.
 Illus.
 John Ward.
-New York: Orchard Place, 1990.
+Orchard Place, 1990.
 Like Homeplace, based on Shelby's familyís homeplace in Clay County, Kentucky.

 Smucker, Anna Egan.
 Outside the Window.
 Illus.
 Stacey Schuett.
-New York: Alfred A. Knopf, 1994.
+Alfred A. Knopf, 1994.

 See Anna Smucker author pages for more detailed information on books, including lesson plans, activities, author bibliography.

 Swain, Gwenyth.
 I Wonder as I Wander.
 Illus.
 Ronald Himler.
-Grand Rapids, Michigan: Eerdmans Books for Young Readers, 2003.
+Eerdmans Books for Young Readers, 2003.
 See Appalachian Christmas Picture Books for summary.
 Jennifer Smith's article "The Music of Appalachian Children's Literature" observes, "The realistic watercolor and pen illustrations capture the hardships of Appalachia during the Great Depression."
-[Smith in Children and Libraries 5 (Winter 2007): p.
-36.]
+(Smith in Children and Libraries, vol. 5, Winter 2007, p.
+36.)